flurinduerst/WPSeed/README.md

 modernizr.js                  Modernizr modules, see the "Modernizr" section above
 ```

-##### Templates
+#### Templates
 The Wordpress default templates (like page.php, single.php) receive their content from the associated file inside the template folder.
-This way all templates are grouped together. `index.php` is forwarded to `page.php`.
+This way all templates are grouped together. `index.php` is forwarded to `page.php` to make it the default.

-All templates are seperated into two categories recognizable by their prefix:
+All templates should be seperated into two categories recognizable by their prefix:
-* **`temp`**: individual site templates.
+* **`temp`**: individual site templates (none by default, an example would be `temp-contact.php`)
 * **`wp`**: wordpress default templates.
+* **`block`**: custom Gutenberg-blocks created with ACF.

 ```
-temp-blocks.php         loads the acf-blocks (using the "Flexible Element" field-type) from `functions-blocks.php` temp-blocks-***.php     loads your custom acf-block and shows its content (see the example `temp-blocks-article`) temp-home.php           displays default content and a full width teaser image temp-subsites.php       displays default content and content of the respective child pages wp-home.php             WP blog default wp-page.php             WP page default wp-single.php           WP post default
+blocks/block-*          if you want to create custom Gutenberg-blocks using acf, create them here and add them in functions-gutenberg.php. wp-home.php             WP blog default wp-page.php             WP page default wp-single.php           WP post default